Kendall Edwards

 Kendall Edwards (born February 18, 2001) is an American soccer player for the NC State Wolfpack.

 Club career

-On April 8, 2018, Edwards appeared for Atlanta United 2, the USL affiliate of Atlanta United FC, starting in a 1-1 draw with Penn FC.
+On April 8, 2018, Edwards appeared for Atlanta United 2, the USL affiliate of Atlanta United FC, starting in a 1–1 draw with Penn FC.

 Edwards has committed to playing college soccer at North Carolina State University from 2019 and beyond.

+Edwards was named team captain for the 2023 season at NC State.